complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/input-controls.md

 {: .good-practices}
 - Consider whether you want to provide a middle choice or not and mark it as neutral/ambivalent (e.g., "neither agree nor disagree" rather than unsure.
 - Consider whether you need more than five categories.
-Much research suggests there's limited power in using seven or more categories rather than just 5 (or even 3, xx.ref)
+Much research suggests there's limited power in using seven or more categories rather than just 5 (or even 3).

 {: .no_toc}
 ### Don't

 {: .bad-practices}
-- Put the response cateogires out of order.
+- Put the response categories out of order.

 </div>